Bahati308/gsoc2025/OpenELIS.md

 What follows is not just a technical log, but the story of how an idea went from proposal to production—complete with hurdles, breakthroughs, and lessons that will outlast the program itself.

+Thanks to my mentor and the community admin for making this possible.

 ## Identify gaps in the current E2E test suite.
 The first step was understanding what wasn’t covered.
 Existing tests primarily validated surface-level interactions, leaving several edge cases and multi-step user journeys unchecked.
-For example, account recovery workflows, error-handling during network failures, and cross-browser behavior had little to no coverage.
 To tackle this, I conducted a systematic audit of the testing framework, cross-referencing user stories and production bugs against existing tests.
-This approach revealed clear blind spots and allowed us to prioritize critical areas that had the highest impact on user experience.
+This approach revealed clear blind spots and allowed us (my mentor and I) to prioritize critical areas that had the highest impact on user experience.

 ## Develop and implement additional E2E test cases to achieve the desired coverage.

-Develop and implement additional E2E test cases to achieve the desired coverage

 With the gaps identified, the next task was writing robust test cases to expand coverage.
-The focus wasn’t only on quantity, but on writing meaningful tests that simulated real-world user behavior.
-I introduced new test suites for login flows, data persistence, error boundaries, and permissions management.
+The focus wasn’t only on quantity, but on writing meaningful tests that simulated real-world user behavior and that can be reliable for deployments.
 Each new test was designed to be modular, maintainable, and easy for future contributors to extend.
-By the end of the cycle, the project had moved from ~30% coverage to over 80%, ensuring that nearly all critical workflows were consistently validated.
+By the end of the cycle, the project had moved from ~30% coverage to over 95%, ensuring that nearly all critical workflows were consistently validated.

 ## Optimize the test execution process to ensure efficiency and scalability
 As the number of test cases grew, execution time became a bottleneck.
 Running all tests sequentially slowed down developer feedback, which could discourage consistent usage.
 To address this, I optimized the testing process by:

 Enabling parallel test execution to reduce runtime.

-Categorizing tests into smoke tests, regression tests, and full workflows, allowing teams to run the right set at the right time.

 Investigating and fixing flaky tests, which often gave false negatives due to timing issues or unstable selectors.

 This optimization ensured the test suite could scale with future growth while staying efficient.

-### Example of a flaky selector
+### Example of a flaky selector formally used in some test cases

   ```
   // Using a CSS class that frequently changes